request-interop/interface/README-PSR-7.md

 ### Immutability

-RequestInterop requires that implementations advertised as readonly or immutable be **deeply** readonly or immutable. _ServerRequestInterface_ makes no such demand; instead, it explicitly allows mutability in various ways, most notably the _StreamInterface_ but also the attributes and parsed body.
+Request-Interop requires that implementations advertised as readonly or immutable be **deeply** readonly or immutable. _ServerRequestInterface_ makes no such demand; instead, it explicitly allows mutability in various ways, most notably the _StreamInterface_ but also the attributes and parsed body.

 ### Attributes and Application State